Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 I then turned the pan upside down onto a cutting board and cut the bars into strips with a paring knife and then vacuum sealed them individually.

-After your dried fruit bars have been chilled in the fridge AFTER vacuum-sealing, they come out like this:
+After chilling the dried fruit bars in the fridge and after unwrapping them after vacuum-sealing, they come out like this:

 To keep your fruit bars at peak tastiness, consider using a FoodSaver food vacuum sealer.
 Doing so makes it easy to write the date on the package.
 Read more about food vacuum sealers here, and vacuum sealer bags here.